-Entry into the DrOT Program with an Earned BS Degree Program
+Entry into the DrOT Program with an Earned Bachelor's Degree

 If you have earned a bachelor’s degree in one of the sciences, sociology, psychology, or other related fields, you can broaden your options with a doctorate in occupational therapy (DrOT) from University of the Sciences.
 You attend class full-time and must complete 131 hours of coursework.
 If you have taken courses in equivalent material, you may be given credit for individual courses, based on review of material by the department chair.
 Graduates from the DrOT program are qualified to sit for the National Board for Certification in Occupational Therapy (NBCOT) examination.

-View the DrOT program with an Earned BS degree curriculum for a complete look at the coursework.
+View the DrOT program with an Earned Bachelor's degree curriculum for a complete look at the coursework.

-Applicants with a BS or BA may enroll in individual courses to increase their knowledge in the field of occupational therapy, or they can apply to complete the DrOT degree.
+Applicants with a bachelor's degree may enroll in individual courses to increase their knowledge in the field of occupational therapy, or they can apply to complete the DrOT degree.

-Students will be required to enter the program with some basic preparation for the professional DrOT program.
+Students will be required to enter the program with some basic preparation for the professional Doctorate in Occupational Therapy (DrOT) program.
 This includes the following prerequisite courses:

 - 2 semesters of Anatomy and Physiology

 - 1 semester of either Sociology or Cultural Anthropology